UCL/research-computing-with-cpp/09distributed_computing/sec01DistributedMemoryModels.md

 - Keeping processes synchronised where necessary (similar to how we used `barrier` in OpenMP).
 - Aggregating results from multiple processes into a complete solution.

 Distributed memory programming is incredibly broad and flexible, as we've only specified that there are processes with private memory and some kind of message passing.
 We've said nothing about what each of the processes _does_ (they can all do entirely different things; not just different tasks but even entirely different programs), what those processes run _on_ (you could have many nodes in a cluster or a series of completely different devices), or what medium they use to communicate (they can all be directly linked up or they could be communicated over channels like the internet).
-The distributed memory model can apply to anything from running a simple program with different initial conditions on a handful of nodes in a cluster to running a client-server application with many users on computers and mobile devices to a world-wide payment system involving many different potential individuals, institutions, devices, and softwares.
+The distributed memory model can apply to anything from running a simple program with different initial conditions on a handful of nodes in a cluster to running a client-server application with many users on computers and mobile devices to a world-wide payment system involving many different potential individuals, institutions, devices, and software.
 It can even apply to separate processes running on the _same core_ or on cores with shared memory, as long as the memory is partitioned in such a way that the processes cannot _access_ the same memory.
 (Remember when you write programs you use _virtual memory addresses_ which are mapped to a limited subset of memory as allocated by your OS; you generally have many processes running on the same core or set of cores with access to non-overlapping subsets of RAM.)

 For our purposes, we will focus on code written for a multi-node HPC cluster, such as [UCL's Myriad cluster](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/), using the [MPI (Message Passing Interface) standard](https://www.mpi-forum.org/).
 We will, naturally, do our programming with C++, but it is worth noting that the MPI standard has been implemented for many languages including C, C#, Fortran, and Python.
 We will use the [Open MPI](https://www.open-mpi.org/) implementation.
 We won't be covering much programming in these notes, but focussing on the models that we use and their implications.